Gideon Chirchir

-Gideon Chirchir (born 24 February 1966) is a Kenya former steeplechase athlete.
+Gideon Chirchir (born 24 February 1966) is a Kenyan former steeplechase athlete.

 Chirchir was a 3000 metres steeplechase silver medalist at both the 1994 Commonwealth Games and 1995 All-Africa Games.
 At the 1995 IAAF World Cross Country Championships in Durham, Chirchir was a member of the Kenyan team which claimed a gold medal in the senior men's race.
 He is now an athletics coach.